simonzhangsm/hs-dfinity-radix-tree/README.md

    -> m (Maybe (ByteString, MerkleTree)) lookupMerkleTree = lookupMerkleizedRadixTree
 ```
-Using the API above, we can perform some basic operations on the tree as a proxy for the database and see that its contents is uniquely defined by its `MerkleRoot`.
+Using the API above, we can perform operations on the tree as a proxy for the database and see that its contents is uniquely defined by its `MerkleRoot`.

 ## Contribute